jmau111-org/jm-twitter-cards/readme.md

 ## Description ##

-This is the GitHub version of the JM Twitter Cards plugin.
+This is the GitHub/dev version of the JM Twitter Cards plugin.

 Want to fork?
 Please fork the trunk version and not the master version, URL is here : https://github.com/jmau111/jm-twitter-cards/tree/trunk